Many Australians do not consult financial planners because of preconceived misconceptions they hold about advisers.…

 A good number of Australians have set up Self-Managed Super Funds (SMSFs) to control their retirement savings.
-The advantages of this approach depend on your circumstances, abilities, and inclination.
+The advantages of this approach depend on your circumstances, abilities, and inclination but are particularly appealing to pre-retirees.
 Maintaining a SMSF requires extensive financial and legal knowledge, which is why competent financial advice is still needed.

 What Is A Self-Managed Super Fund?

-What Are The Requirements For Setting Up A SMSF?
+What Are The Requirements For Setting Up A Self-Managed Super Fund?

 The money is for the sole purpose of retirement and you must: